sansha521/embedded-sentry/README.md

 # embedded-sentry
-Lock and unlock device based on desired movement
+Lock and unlock device based on desired movement.